VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 Atmosphere(T = 20.0, Wind = 1.0, P = 101.3, Rh = 0.65, VPD = 0.82)
 ```

-To access the values of the variables in `meteo`, use the dot syntax.
+To access the values of the variables in after instantiation, we can use the dot syntax.
 For example if we need the vapor pressure at saturation, we would do as follows:

 ```@example usepkg
 meteo.eₛ
 ```

-See the documentation of the function if you need more information about the variables.
+See the documentation of the function if you need more information about the variables: [`Atmosphere`](@ref).

 If you want to simulate several time-steps with varying conditions, you can do so by using [`Weather`](@ref) instead of [`Atmosphere`](@ref).

 [`Weather`](@ref) is just an array of [`Atmosphere`](@ref) along with some optional metadata.
-For example for three time-steps, we would declared it like so:
+For example for three time-steps, we can declare it like so:

 ```@example usepkg
 w = Weather(